bcarls03/gathergrove-backend/README.md

 **CI/dev toggles (already used in CI):**
 - `ALLOW_DEV_AUTH=1` → allow the `X-*` headers above
 - `SKIP_FIREBASE_INIT=1` *(or `SKIP_FIREBASE=1`)* → skip Admin SDK init
+- `CI=true` → enables the in-memory Firestore fake for tests
 - When dev mode is enabled, a default UID/email is used if headers are missing.

 ---